NSO-developer/nso-gitbook/ciena-saos_nc/README-rebuild.md

 ### Simple Usage

-  The downloader tool is pre-configured with following profiles:
+  The downloader tool is pre-configured with set of profiles:

+  To check list of pre-configured profiles:

   ```
-  all-models-from-device : Download all YANG models with dependencies directly from the device.
+  # devices device dev-1 rpc rpc-list-profiles list-profiles
   ```

-  Do as follows in the NSO CLI to download the files using the 'all-models-from-device' profile:
+  Do as follows in the NSO CLI to download the YANG files using the specific profile:

   ```
-  # devices device dev-1 rpc rpc-get-modules get-modules profile all-models-from-device
+  # devices device dev-1 rpc rpc-get-modules get-modules profile <profile_name>
   ```

   or just: